-A simple line art diamond can be drawn using a pencil or brush.
+A simple line art diamond can be drawn using a pencil or paintbrush.
 A vector 2D diamond can be created using the shape tools, Pen tool, and Direct Selection tool.
 You can also add color and gradient to make the diamond look more realistic.

 In this tutorial, you’ll learn how to create a simple vector diamond and a realistic 3D-looking diamond.
 I’m going to break down the tutorial into two parts with detailed steps.
 The first part is to create a diamond shape and the second part is to fill the diamond with colors.